Women's suffrage in the United States: Anti-black racism

-But the Virginia-born Gardener tried to persuade Paul that including blacks would be a bad idea because the Southern delegations were threatening to pull out of the march.
+But the Virginia-born Gardener tried to persuade Paul that including black people would be a bad idea because the Southern delegations were threatening to pull out of the march.
 Paul had attempted to keep news about black marchers out of the press, but when the Howard group announced they intended to participate, the public became aware of the conflict.
 A newspaper account indicated that Paul told some black suffragists that the NAWSA believed in equal rights for "colored women", but that some Southern women were likely to object to their presence.
 A source in the organization insisted that the official stance was to "permit negroes to march if they cared to".
 In a 1974 oral history interview, Paul recalled the "hurdle" of Terrell's plan to march, which upset the Southern delegations.
 She said the situation was resolved when a Quaker leading the men's section proposed the men march between the Southern groups and the Howard University group.

-While in Paul's memory, a compromise was reached to order the parade as southern women, then the men's section, and finally the Negro women's section, reports in the NAACP paper, The Crisis, depict events unfolding quite differently, with black women protesting the plan to segregate them.
+While in Paul's memory, a compromise was reached to order the parade with Southern women, then the men's section, and finally the Negro women's section, reports in the NAACP paper, The Crisis, depict events unfolding quite differently, with black women protesting the plan to segregate them.
 What is clear is that some groups attempted, on the day of the parade, to segregate their delegations.
 For example, a last-minute instruction by the chair of the state delegation section, Genevieve Stone, caused additional uproar when she asked the Illinois delegation's sole black member, Ida B. Wells-Barnett, to march with the segregated black group at the back of the parade.
 Some historians claim Paul made the request, though this seems unlikely after the official NAWSA decision.
 Wells-Barnett eventually rejoined the Illinois delegation as the procession moved down the avenue.
 In the end, black women marched in several state delegations, including New York and Michigan.
 Some joined in with their co-workers in the professional groups.
 There were also black men driving many of the floats.
 The spectators did not treat the black participants any differently.